Exploring the Infrared Landscape of the SYK Model: Discussion

 The resulting metric is therefore $\mathcal{C}^2$, but it is not smooth.
 For example, when $5/4<n<3/2$, the metric is not $\mathcal{C}^3$.
 Nevertheless, the Ricci scalar $R \propto \alpha(\alpha-1)r^{\alpha - 2}$ and all other curvature invariants remain finite at the horizon.
 And while some components of the Ricci tensor may diverge in the $(t,r)$ coordinates,

 this arises simply because of the choice of coordinates.
 To verify the absence of null singularities, we work in Lorentzian signature, so we Wick rotate $\tau \r it$.
 We then define an ingoing null coordinate $v=t+r_*$ where $r_*\equiv\int^{r}\frac{d\rho}{f(\rho)}$ is the usual tortoise coordinate.
-In these coordinates, the metric takes the form